Finance, Real Estate & Insurance

 Here are some things you can do to start preparing yourself for positions in finance, real estate or insurance:

 - Come into the Center for Student Professional Development to meet with a staff member during our walk-in hours.

 - Visit or join one of the Student Groups related to finance.

 - Begin looking at job and internship postings in DoreWays.

-- Sign up for the Banking-Finance and/or other Industry Cluster Listserves.
+- Sign up for the Banking-Finance and other Industry Cluster Listserves.

-- Review the different areas of the finance industry, and narrow in on your interests.
+- Review the different areas of the finance industry, and narrow your interests.